 Long Bike Rides To Fortune Rocks Beach

 Fortune Rocks Beach sits on the border of Biddeford, Maine, and Kennebunkport, Maine.
 While the area is mostly residential, it also features dazzling long stretches of public coast.
-We recommend enjoying these beautiful views from the seat of a bike zooming down a beachfront road– and in Fortune Rocks, it seems like every road is a beachfront road.
+We recommend enjoying these beautiful views from the seat of a bike zooming down a beachfront road.
+(And in Fortune Rocks, it seems like every road is a beachfront road.)
+Take note of the beach flowers, birds, and beautiful homes along the way; this is part of the charm.

 On the northernmost tip of Biddeford Pool, visit F.O.
 Goldthwaite’s & Pool Lobster for lobster rolls, ice cream, and other seacoast-inspired deli fare.
-It’s a great place to stop for lunch when you ride in from Goose Rocks Beach– just remember that you’ll have to pedal your way back.
+It’s a great place to stop for lunch when you ride in from Goose Rocks Beach.
+This is a nice approximately ~15 mile ride out and back.
+Just remember that you’ll have to pedal your way back!

 Shop Fresh Produce at Frinklepod Farm